Högna Sigurðardóttir: Biography

 Born on July 6, 1929, in a small fishing village in the volcanic island cluster of Vestmannaeyjar, just south of Iceland, Högna Sigurðardóttir made the decision early on to leave home and study architecture in Paris where she eventually established a practice.

 In 1949, Högna Sigurðardóttir became the first Icelander to study at the École des Beaux-Arts in Paris.
 She there met here future husband, Gerhardt Anspach, with who she had two daughters: the director Sólveig Anspach and Thorunn.

 Shortly after graduating in 1960, she designed a residential building in the Westman Islands, so becoming the first woman to design a building in Iceland.
 She was not, however, the first Icelandic woman to study architecture (that honor goes to Halldóra Briem).
 She came to early prominence in Iceland, both for her daring architectural style and for breaking the glass ceiling in a field dominated by men at the time.

 She went on to build other residential buildings in Reykjavík and Kópavogur, installing furniture of her own design and adding gardens on the roofs as a means of creating an affinity with the natural surroundings.
 Her fine appreciation of landscape and nature can be seen even more vividly in the residential building at Bakkaflöt 1 in Garðabær.
 Inspired by the look of a traditional Icelandic turf house, Högna Sigurðardóttir made creative use of modern methods and materials in completing the work.
 In 2000, the building was picked out in an international review as one of the 100 most noteworthy buildings of the 20th century in Northern and Central Europe.

-Högna's designs were and are still to this day seen as very modern and bold.
+Högna's designs are considered as modern and bold.